Ricks-Lab/gpu-utils/README.md

 * Fixed deprecation warnings for several property setting functions.
 Consolidated all property setting to a single function in a new module, and ignore warnings fir those that are deprecated.
 All deprecated actions are marked with FIXME in GPUgui.py.
+* Implemented a more robust string format of datetime to address datetime conversion for pandas in some installations.

 ## Development Plans
 * Enhance formatting in Gtk monitor tool.
 Need to improve my Gtk skills!